Conservation easement owners, certain; DCR to report demographic information.

 Agriculture, Conservation and Natural Resources Amendment

-Adds new language after 'such tribe' in line 16, introduced, requiring the owner to report how much they allow the general public to use walking trails, fishing locations, or other recreational areas on the conservation easement property.
+Adds new language after 'such tribe' in line 16, introduced, requiring DCR to include details on public recreational activities allowed by conservation easement owners.

 Bill History